michaellauwereys/puzzle/README.md

 [Puzzle Community / Gamemode](https://forum.facepunch.com/t/puzzle-community-gamemode/244774)

-## Introduction

-Via this way I'm trying to get in contact with people who are interested in the puzzle gamemode.
-People who might have played it back in the days on Half-Life 2: Deathmatch.
-I will explain how the gamemode worked, and my plans to improve it (hopefully).

 ## What is Puzzle (original)?

 The gamemode is pretty simple.
 Players are part of the same team.
 They spawn in a lobby which has portals to different levels (puzzles).
 These puzzles can be anything.
 A jumping puzzle, using floating doors or boxes to get to the end without falling off, using a crane and shipping container to move players around, using a vehicle to drive on a small road without falling off, ...